polkadot-developers/docs-sandbox/source/docs/main-docs/05-design/index.md

 <!-- _Notes to docs team: This artice aims to describe the concepts around developing Substrate runtimes._
 _This should be the entry point for anyone developing with substrate, whereby this content conceptually describes the ways one can create application specific business logic for a substrate chain._ -->
 # Designing your runtime

+TODO: Improve this section's write-up based on these guiding questions.

+Scenario: I want to understand what components I need to consider when designing my runtime.
+I'd then like to prototype my idea, or jump right into using existing pallets and creating my own.
+This is the lay of the land before I get there.

+- At a HL, what does it mean to design a runtime?
+What are the different components I should focus on?
+- For a team getting started, what's a good way to prototype a chain's logic?
+What factors would they need to consider?
+- How can I determine whether my prototype is a good canadidate to become a chain in the first place?
+Where should I go with my prototype if not?
+- Now that I know I want to design a parachain, what's my next step?
+- Can you explain how having full control of the blockchain relates to how I can design my chain?
+- What sort of decisions must I make before thinking about my user facing application logic (i.e. perhaps more on the network level)?
+- @Shawn: maybe this highlevel section would benefit from a diagram showing the life cycle of a parachain from its inception phase to production, with the phases we reccomend in between.

 Application logic in Substrate-based blockchains can be expressed in the form of:

 - Specialized [pallets](/todo): each pallet performs a special task, serving the business logic needs of the blockchain.